mojolicious/mojo.js/docs/FAQ.md

 Of course you want your IDE to autocomplete helpers when you start typing `ctx.`.
 Helpers are very dynamic code however, so the IDE will need a little help.
 For this purpose TypeScript supports a feature called [declaration merging](https://www.typescriptlang.org/docs/handbook/declaration-merging.html).
-With it you can add your helpers to the `MojoContext` interface, which is exported by `@mojojs/core`.
+Simply add your helpers to the `MojoContext` interface and the IDE will know what to do.

 ```
 declare module '@mojojs/core' {